SkymouseStudios/skymse-jekyll/_drafts/for-the-love-of-coca-cola.md

 **WWI**

 This cola really started as a medicine of sorts.
 While it didn't really appear to do much of anything it had a cult following?
 Why?
 It simply made people feel better (or it could've been cocaine, but a certain cola company denies this bit).
 In fact, it made people feel so insanely good that this liquid elixir became a staple good for just about everyone.
-It was so popular that soldiers in WWI literally wrote to the factory in Waco, Texas asking for them to supply their troops with this bottled task of home as they would certainly be defeated unless they had an amble supply to help them survive the heat and defeat their enemy.
-Cola literally won World War I. If you want to read the actually letter, you can check it out [here](https://www.thedailymeal.com/read-letter-wwi-troops-calling-coca-cola "read-letter-wwi-troops-calling-coca-cola").
+It was so popular that soldiers in WWI literally wrote to the factory in Waco, Texas asking for them to supply their troops with this bottled taste of home as they would certainly be defeated unless they had an amble supply to help them survive the heat and defeat their enemy.
+Cola literally won World War I. If you want to read the actual letter, you can check it out [here](https://www.thedailymeal.com/read-letter-wwi-troops-calling-coca-cola "read-letter-wwi-troops-calling-coca-cola").
 Warning: It's really cool.

 **WWII**